 I need to get a Covid-19 test before my planned surgery/admission.
 Will I have to pay for this?

 No*.
-Patients who are scheduled to have a surgical procedure under general anaesthetic or will be admitted for an overnight stay will have the cost of their Covid test covered by their private health insurance provider.
+Patients who are required to have a Covid-19 Test will have the cost of their Covid test covered by their private health insurance provider.

 *If you do not have private health insurance and are a self-pay patient, you will be required to pay for this test.